gnosisguild/react-multisend/README.md

 ## TODO

 - use AbortController to cancel pending fetch requests in effect teardown
-- when ABI decoding the ContractCall state auto-fill default values for unnamed parameters (matching the type)
+- when ABI decoding the ContractCall state auto-fill default values for unnamed parameters